 Children and Dogs.

-If you are interested in Yuki, please fill out an adoption application.
+If you have questions, please contact Shona at email@example.com.
+If you are interested in meeting Yuki (located in Tottenham, Ontario area), please fill out an adoption application.